Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$

 For $\kappa > 4$ and $\rho_1, \rho_2 \in (-2,\kappa/2-2)$, the \textbf{space-filling $\SLE_\kappa(\rho_1,\rho_2)$} process was defined in \cite{ig4}.
 When $\kappa \ge 8$, this coincides with ordinary $\SLE_\kappa(\rho_1,\rho_2)$, which as mentioned above is almost surely space-filling.
 When $\kappa \in (4,8)$ one starts with an ordinary $\SLE_\kappa(\rho_1,\rho_2)$ $\eta'$ and extends it by sequentially ``filling in'' the regions $\eta'$ disconnects from $\infty$.
 Indeed, for each component $C_i$ of the complement of $\eta'$, there is a first time $t_i$ such that $\eta'|_{[0,t_i]}$ disconnects $C_i$ from $\infty$.
 We then define the space-filling $\SLE_\kappa(\rho_1,\rho_2)$ to hit the points in the range of $\eta'$ in the same order that $\eta'$ does, but so that immediately after hitting $\eta'(t_i)$ it traces a $C_i$-filling $\SLE_\kappa$-type loop beginning and ending at $\eta'(t_i)$, constructed using a coupling with the Gaussian free field.
 This construction is described in \cite[\S1.2.3]{ig4}.

 Finally, one can define a \textbf{whole-plane space-filling $\mathrm{SLE}_\kappa$} from $\infty$ to $\infty$ using the chordal version as explained in~\cite[Footnote 4]{dms}.
-For $\kappa \in (4,8)$, one first uses the SLE/GFF coupling to draw SLE-type curves partitioning the plane into a countable collection of pockets, and concatenating chordal space-filling $\mathrm{SLE}_\kappa$ curves in each pocket.
+For $\kappa \in (4,8)$, one first uses the SLE/GFF coupling to draw SLE-type curves partitioning the plane into a countable collection of pockets, and then concatenates chordal space-filling $\mathrm{SLE}_\kappa$ curves in each pocket.